jure-praznikar/Graphlets-B-value/README.md

 > Rscript GDV_Bval.r

 This example does not consider symmetry contacts (i.e., the cryo- EM model).
+By default, the analysis is performed using the Biological Assembly 1 (BIOMOLECULE: 1).

 The script “GDV_Bval.r” reads the file 6SK0.pdb, which is already in the EXAMPLE2 folder.
 Then it converts the 3D protein model into a graph and calculates the Graphlet Degree Vector for each atom.
 The predicted B-values are written to two files: